ABOUT THE PROGRAM

 For more information on the program and to see how the current apprentice class lives and works, check out the Apprentice blog for more info on past apprentice classes and our current blog for a spotlight on current apprentices.

 Candidates should be able to work independently and be prepared to take a large amount of responsibility.
 Strong communication and interpersonal skills are a must.
-This position allows the apprentice to direct their experience to suit their individual interests and is appropriate for those working toward careers as Casting Directors, Casting Agents, or Directors.
+This position allows the apprentice to direct their experience to suit their individual interests and is appropriate for those working toward careers as Casting Directors, Casting Agents, Artistic Directors, or Directors.

 Carpentry Apprentices work as members of the scene shop staff to construct and install scenic elements for all productions.
 They also serve as run crew for several productions.